Introduction to Email List Building

 If you’re new to list building, you’ll most likely want to use one of our ready-made signup form templates or create one from scratch, by going straight to the List Builder Wizard.

 Just click around and choose whichever templates looks best for you.
-And if you want to learn how to take full control and adjust it to your needs, then go ahead and watch this short video tutorial.
+And if you want to learn how to take full control and adjust it to your needs, then go ahead and read this quick tutorial.

 You’ll quickly discover how easy it is to create a form like the one you can see on the next page.